New Building On Aktienstraße

 The planned general refurbishment essentially comprises the dismantling of the closed cinema front and the canopy on the first floor, the revision of all office floors with new partition walls and sanitary cores, as well as new building services.
 In addition, the roof will be renovated, both structurally and in terms of its appearance and character, with a continuous window strip running along the roof slope and a sheet metal skin.

-The existing ornamented sandstone façade will be cleaned and only repaired true to the original where technically necessary.
-In the area of the first floor (as a result of the cinema conversion), careful additions are planned in the area of the supports.
+The existing ornamented sandstone facade will be cleaned and repaired true to the original only where technically necessary.
+In the area of the ground floor (as a result of the cinema conversion), careful additions are planned in the area of the supports.

 In line with the restrained redesign and continuation of the historical monument on the façade, an equally sustainable and ecologically responsible new concept is also planned for the interior.
 As far as possible, the substance will be preserved or sensibly upgraded.
 This applies in particular to the box-type windows, the historic staircases, the elevator shaft, the light well and the ceilings.
 The same principles apply to the new building services: As much as necessary, as little as possible.
 For this reason, a minimum of system technology for heating, cooling and ventilation is installed.
 Windows that can be opened everywhere in combination with external sun protection allow for a minimization of technical resources and sustainable use.